FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 ETHICAL CONSIDERATIONS

-In this project, our team has committed to identifying ethical concerns and making reasoned ethical choices informed by professional codes of conduct (insert F8 ahep reference ETHICS)

-all team members are contributing to the project and are treated equally and fairly.
+In this project, our team has committed to identifying ethical concerns and making reasoned ethical choices informed by professional codes of conduct (insert F8 ahep reference ETHICS) to ensure that all team members are contributing to the project and are treated equally and fairly.
 We ensure that all stakeholders have sufficient involvement and that no lack of communication is present.

 This considers that every member of the team will not have an unrealistic workload and that the stakeholders requirements are met effectively.

 ## Next Steps...

-Our next steps are to acquire sufficient knowledge on the software that will be used to develop the project and to prepare our next three state gate review meetings with our supervisor.
-We will then begin engineering our project by following the Gantt chart in our project management plan starting with algorithm design and undertaking research.
+Our next steps are to acquire sufficient knowledge on the software that will be used to develop the project.
+We will then begin engineering our project by following the Gantt chart schedule in our project management plan starting with algorithm design and undertaking research.

-Thank you for listening to our presentation.
+Thank you for listening to our presentation and we appreciate your future feedback.

 ## References